Create a virtual environment with pip pre-installed (required for SkyPilot)

 Kubernetes: enabled

-If any cloud’s credentials or dependencies are missing, sky check
+If any cloud’s credentials or dependencies are missing, sky check will

 output hints on how to resolve them.
 You can also refer to the cloud setup